Envxsion/Home/README.md

 # Home
-Main Repo for all the gibberish I do in Cyber Sec and Programming (Python, Html/Css/Javascript, Java).
+Main Repo for all the gibberish I do in Cyber Sec and Programming, ML etc.
-Interested in Cyber Sec, working my way towards eJPT.
+Interested in Cyber Sec, working my way towards being a Penetration Tester.
 Anything posted in this repo is free to use under the MIT license, credit to the original creator is mandatory and would be highly appriciated.